TedCha/spark-cluster-computer/README.md

 ```bash
 $ sudo netplan apply
 ```
 `sudo netplan apply` will make your SSH session hang because the ip address changes.
-Kill the terminal session and SSH into the Pi with the new ip address.
+Kill the terminal session and SSH into the Pi using the new ip address.

 Then reboot the Pi and confirm the static IP address is set correctly.

 ### 2. Hosts/Hostname Configuration

+**The following steps will need to be done on each Pi.**

-On each Pi, you'll have to edit the hosts and hostnames files to the specific Pi information.
+Now it's time to edit the hosts and hostnames files to the specific Pi information.
 First we'll update the hostname file using the following command:

 ```bash
 $ sudo nano /etc/hostname